 - The budget anticipates continued funding of the ongoing Local Plan process, development management and green spaces.
 All of which can help preserve and enhance the natural environment and mitigate the effect of new development. - The capital programme contains provision for investment which will reduce our use of, and spend on, energy.
-It also includes a significant contribution towards Suitable Alternative Natural Green Spaces (SANGS) at South West Exeter plus the Penns Mount Hilltop Park and Bakers Park Development. - Working with the Environment Agency the programme also includes substantial investment in South West regional coastal monitoring and Teignmouth Point sea defence.
+It also includes a significant contribution towards Suitable Alternative Natural Green Spaces (SANGS) at South West Exeter plus provisions for a contribution towards the Penns Mount Hilltop Park and investment at Bakers Park Development. - Working with the Environment Agency the programme also includes substantial investment in South West regional coastal monitoring, coastal asset review and Teignmouth Point sea defence.